Husain Abdullah: Regular season

+Playoffs

 Personal life

 Abdullah is the son to Yusuf and Sa'eeda Johnwell.
 He lived in a very large family, one of 12 children.
 As a practicing Muslim, Abdullah observes fasting in Ramadan—even during the football season.
 He sat out the 2012–2013 season to make Hajj to Mecca with his brother Hamza Abdullah, who was also in the NFL.
 He is a member of the Alpha Lambda Mu fraternity, America's first and only Muslim fraternity.